Madds134/CMPT417-Final_Project/README.md

 - \<#problems>: How many instances to generate.
 - \<timeout>: Verification timeout (in seconds) for CBS on each instance.
 By default the script
-- writes tempory instances into tmpInstances/exp<i>.txt
+- Writes tempory instances into tmpInstances/exp<i>.txt
-- verifies each instance using CBS copies valid instances into instances.text<i>.txt
+- Verifies each instance using CBS copies valid instances into instances.text<i>.txt

 ## Running MA-CBS Experiments